harshalpatil2012/DevUtils/SpringBoot-App-Deployment/Perf-Logging.md

-README markup for your Gradle-based implementation of a Java web application with Spring Boot, SLF4J, and WebClient for making REST API calls and logging performance information to a perf.log file:
+README markup for Gradle-based implementation of a Java web application with Spring Boot, SLF4J, and WebClient for making REST API calls and logging performance information to a perf.log file:

 markdown
-Copy code

 # Gradle-based Java Web Application with Spring Boot, SLF4J, and WebClient

 This is a sample Java web application that demonstrates how to use Spring Boot, SLF4J, and WebClient to make REST API calls and log performance information to a `perf.log` file.

-## Set Up Your Gradle Dependencies
+## Set Up Gradle Dependencies

-To get started, you need to add the necessary dependencies in your `build.gradle` file.
+To get started, you need to add the necessary dependencies in `build.gradle` file.
 These dependencies include Spring Boot, SLF4J, Logback, and WebClient.

 ```gradle
 plugins {